KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/unconditional_love_the_gravity_of_god.md

 has the greatest mass of all.

 It curves the inner space
-so that wounds can fall inward toward healing, so that fractured identities can gather, so that the noisy turmoil of thought can settle into the center of stillness.
+so that wounds fall inward toward healing, fractured identities gather, and the noisy turmoil of thought settles into the center of stillness.

 ## Water — The Mirror of Love’s Gravity